 This applies to real estate and infrastructures.
 Again, you have to make a choice whether you want to own the property at the end of the day or you want to keep your life clear of clutters.

-At the early stage where cash is scarce, do not take up the burden of buying up the property that you you fancy.
-That warehouse, the beautiful office space across main street.
+At the early stage where cash is scarce, do not take up the burden of buying up the property that you fancy.
+That warehouse, the beautiful office space across the main street.
 Your objective is to build up cash and liquidity.
 I have seen entrepreneurs who went on a buying spree and the results they hoped were sleepless nights and unprecedented anxiety attacks.

 Don’t get me wrong.
-At the end of day, if your business is doing well do invest in some strategic properties.
+At the end of the day, if your business is doing well do invest in some strategic properties.
 Maybe a retail lot that has synergy with what you do.

 7. Strategic Partners, A Website Perhaps